 MOD #1351

-5.429C Different category of service: in Argentina, Belize, Brazil, Chile, Colombia, Costa Rica, the Dominican Republic, El Salvador, Ecuador, Guatemala, Mexico, Paraguay and Uruguay, the frequency band 3 300-3 400 MHz is allocated to the mobile, except aeronautical mobile, service on a primary basis.
-In Argentina, Brazil, the Dominican Republic, Guatemala, Mexico, Paraguay and Uruguay, the frequency band 3 300-3 400 MHz is also allocated to the fixed service on a primary basis.
-Stations in the fixed and mobile services operating in the frequency band 3 300-3 400 MHz shall not cause harmful interference to, or claim protection from, stationsoperating in the radiolocation service.
-(WRC-19)
+5.429C Different category of service: in Argentina, Brazil, Cuba, the Dominican Republic, Guatemala, Mexico, Paraguay and Uruguay, the frequency band 3 300-3 400 MHz is also allocated to the fixed service on a primary basis.
+Stations in the fixed service operating in the frequency band 3 300-3 400 MHz shall not cause harmful interference to, or claim protection from, stations of the radiolocation service in all Regions operating in accordance with these Regulations.
+(WRC-23)

 MOD

-5.429D In the following countries in Region 2: Argentina, Belize, Brazil, Chile, Colombia, Costa Rica, the Dominican Republic, El Salvador, Ecuador, Guatemala, Mexico, Paraguay and Uruguay, the use of the frequency band 3 300-3 400 MHz is identified for the implementation of International Mobile Telecommunications (IMT).
+5.429D In Region 2, the use of the mobile (except aeronautical mobile) service in the frequency band 3 300-3 400 MHz is identified for the implementation of International Mobile Telecommunications (IMT).
 Such use shall be in accordance with Resolution 223 (Rev.WRC-19).
 This use in Argentina, Paraguay and Uruguay is subject to the application of No. 9.21.
-The use of the frequency band 3 300-3 400 MHz by IMT stations in the mobile service shall not cause harmful interference to, or claim protection from, systems in the radiolocation service , and administrations wishing to implement IMT shall obtain the agreement of neighbouring countries to protect operations within the radiolocation service.
+The use of the frequency band 3 300-3 400 MHz by IMT stations in the mobile service shall not cause harmful interference to, or claim protection from, systems in the radiolocation service in all Regions, and administrations wishing to implement IMT shall obtain the agreement of neighbouring countries to protect operations within the radiolocation service.
 This identification does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
-(WRC-19)
+(WRC-23)

 ADD

-5.A12 Stations in the mobile (except aeronautical mobile) service operating in the frequency band 3 300-3 400 MHz in Region 2 shall not cause harmful interference to, or claim protection from, systems operating in the radiolocation service.
+5.A12 Stations in the mobile (except aeronautical mobile) service operating in the frequency band 3 300-3 400 MHz in Region 2 shall not cause harmful interference to, or claim protection from, systems operating in the radiolocation service in all Regions.
 (WRC-23)

 MOD